jrmoulton/jrmoulton-web/content/about.md

 Defnitely one of the first articles that I write in the near future will be how I built this static site generator and all of the things I've been figuring out.
-I've learned how to generate all the things, format them and get some pretty good theming going! (check out the theme button...)
+I've learned how to generate all the things, format them, and get some pretty good theming going! (check out the theme button...)

 I'll be writing about these things as I learn them because, again, the whole point is to capture the ideas while they are fresh.
 So follow me on [twitter](https://twitter.com/jrmoulton3)!
 I'm